jsbUSMC/tictactoe/Writeup.md

 the assignment into two parts: the first part is to implement the AI for a classic game of Tic Tac Toe, and the second part is to implement the AI playing a game of Ultimate Tic Tac Toe, also known as 9-Board Tic Tac Toe.
 I decided to code the program in Java.
 The algorithm we were directed to use for the AI is the [Minimax algorithm][1], using a heuristic evaluation function and alpha-beta pruning.
+While it was noted in the project rubric that this is overkill for a simple game of Tic Tac Toe, it was absolutely necessary to use this algorithm when playing 9-Board Tic Tac Toe.

+The project contains the following directory structure:

+- **`TicTacToe/`** - the project root folder
+    - **`out/`** - the compiled Java bytecode from source
+    - **`src/`** - source code

 ## Things to Note: